 - 1. Boundaries for each of the settlements listed in Policy SP02 are defined on the Policies Map. - 2.
 Villages and hamlets without a defined settlement boundary are in the open countryside. - 3.
-Outside a defined settlement boundary development will only be permitted where it: - (a) Is a rural activity, which for operational reasons Arequires a countryside location. - (b) Meets an essential local housing need (see Policy DM23). - (c) Supports sustainable economic growth and business diversification including support for tourism facilities and accommodation that accord with Policy-DM42Policy DM45. - (d) Secures the future of a historically interesting building or structurea designated or non-designated heritage asset that is substantially intact. - (e) Represents an innovative or design of exceptional developmentguality that can be justified in a particular location. - (f) It can be demonstrated that on balance the benefits associated with the development outweigh any failure to accord with relevant planning policy. - 4.
+Outside a defined settlement boundary development will only be permitted where it: - (a) Is a rural activity, which for operational reasons requires a countryside location. - (b) Meets an essential local housing need (see Policy DM23). - (c) Supports sustainable economic growth and business diversification including support for tourism facilities and accommodation that accord with Policy DM45. - (d) Secures the future of a designated or non-designated heritage asset that is substantially intact. - (e) Represents a design of exceptional quality that can be justified in a particular location.
+50 - 4.
 New development will only be permitted where it retains or enhances the rural character of the area.
-It should not lead to the coalescence of settlements identified in Policy SP02, or any villages and hamlets in the open countryside. - Development within the Forest of Bowland Area of Outstanding Natural Beauty (AONB)National Landscape will also be assessed against Policy DM11. - 6.
+It should not lead to the coalescence of settlements identified in Policy SP02, or any villages and hamlets in the open countryside. - 5.
+Development within the Forest of Bowland National Landscape will also be assessed against Policy DM11. - 6.
 Development within the Green Belt will also be assessed against Policy SP05.

-- 5.1415.154 Open countryside is the term used to describe all land that sits outside the settlement boundaries used to define our towns and villages.
-It provides an attractive setting for the Borough's towns, villages and hamlets. - 5.1425.155 It is important that the open countryside is protected from unacceptable development which would harm its open and rural character.
-In summary the Local Plan seeks to: - Prevent the coalescence of settlements. - Maintain the predominantly open and undeveloped character of the open countryside, particularly in the gaps between settlements. - Protect the separate character and identity of settlements, including their setting.
+- 5.157 Open countryside is the term used to describe all land that sits outside the settlement boundaries used to define our towns and villages.
+It provides an attractive setting for the Borough's towns, villages and hamlets. - 5.158 It is important that the open countryside is protected from unacceptable development which would harm its open and rural character.
+In summary the Local Plan seeks to: - Prevent the coalescence of settlements. - Maintain the predominantly open and undeveloped character of the open countryside, particularly in the gaps between settlements. - Protect the separate character and identity of settlements, including their setting. - 5.159 The classification of the land outside our settlements is subject to a wide range of different designations.
+Areas of open countryside may also be within the Green Belt or a National Landscape.

-&lt;sup>52 As set out in paragraph 79-84 (e) of the NPPF (2021December 2023).

-- 5.1435.156 The classification of the land outside our settlements is subject to a wide range of different designations.
-Areas of open countryside may also be within the Green Belt or an Area of Outstanding Natural BeautyNational Landscape.
 These designations acknowledge the outstanding quality of the rural landscape and its value for biodiversity and recreation.
 The policy requirements for each will influence how an application for planning permission will be determined in a particular location.

+50 As set out in paragraph 84 (e) of the NPPF (December 2023).

-- 5.1445.157 There are strong pressures for development in the open countryside, particularly on the urban fringe.
+- 5.160 There are strong pressures for development in the open countryside, particularly on the urban fringe.
 The open countryside can and should accommodate new development to help:

 - Support the rural economy.

 - Sustain infrastructure and services.

 - Provide a choice of good quality housing for existing and new residents.

-- 5.1455.158 Balanced against this is the need to protect:
+- 5.161 Balanced against this is the need to protect:

 - The character of rural settlements

 - Valued landscape character

 - Wildlife habitats and species

 - Recreational opportunities

 - Good quality agricultural land

-- 5.1465.159 To help realise these objectives any development in the open countryside should ideally occupy a sustainable, rather than an isolated, location and be of an appropriate scale unless material considerations dictate otherwise.
+- 5.162 To help realise these objectives any development in the open countryside should ideally occupy a sustainable, rather than an isolated, location and be of an appropriate scale unless material considerations dictate otherwise.